31st Dáil: Graphical representation

 The following illustrates the composition of the 31st Dáil at the time of its first sitting on 9 March 2011 (after Seán Barrett (Fine Gael) took office as Ceann Comhairle).
+This is not the official seating plan.
+The government parties sit to the left of the Ceann Comhairle and opposition parties sit to the right.

 The following illustrates the composition at the time of its dissolution in February 2016.